ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/matplotlib.md

 title: "Matplotlib"
 quadrant: languages-and-frameworks
 ring: adopt
+description: |
+  [Matplotlib](https://matplotlib.org/) is a library for static, animated and interactive visualizations in Python.
 ---

-[Matplotlib](https://matplotlib.org/) is a library for static, animated and interactive visualizations in Python.

 It has [two major styles](https://matplotlib.org/stable/users/explain/figure/api_interfaces.html#api-interfaces) of using the library: